grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 She nodded.
 "None too fucking soon," she said with another glance behind.
 Still there was no pursuing sub.
 She put two fingers in her mouth and let out a loud, short whistle that rose in pitch.
 Shakes looked up at her from the sail of the _Gnat_ following behind the _Prospect_.
 She waved to him and pointed to the wider channel.
 He waved back to show he understood, cigarette in hand.

-As Sir Piero brought the _Prospect_ into the narrow way of the shortcut, Captain Percy could hear the cough and sputter of the _Gnat's_ diesel starting even above the significant rumble of the _Prospect's_ own engines.
+As Sir Piero brought the _Prospect_ into the narrow way of the shortcut, Captain Percy could hear the cough and sputter of the _Gnat_'s diesel starting even above the significant rumble of the _Prospect_'s own engines.
 As Sir Piero began his careful navigation of the shortcut pass, Percy kept looking back to make sure the _Grackle_ had not come into sight.
 Carbonous black soot shot up in a long stream from the _Gnat_ as if the small boat were aflame.
 Shakes' head disappeared for a few seconds from the sail as he went below to connect the diesel engine to the prop drive.
 A moment later he reappeared and put the engine in gear.
 The _Gnat_ cruised quickly and noisily off up the channel.

 [//]: # (### The pursuing sub after the Prospect in the shortcut)